Fiveable

 Enhancing vocal variety and expressiveness

-• Vary your pitch, tone, and volume to emphasize key points and maintain audience interest
+• Vary your pitch, tone, and volume to emphasize key moments and prevent a monotone delivery.

 Utilizing visual aids and props in virtual setting